 Youth Livestock Program

-The 4-H Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, and swine in their 4-H projects.
+The 4-H Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, meat goats, and swine in their 4-H projects.
 Youth learn about selection, care, and feeding of livestock, animal health, and importance of good record keeping.
 Emphasis for these projects continues to be focused on life skill development.

 This program offers competitions such as livestock judging and stockmen's contests as well as livestock shows at the county, district, and state levels.